 Umbria offers mesmerizing countryside for complete escape and captivating towns when culture and social life are called for.
 This blend appeals to retirees, but also to families looking for a holiday home that will keep everyone happy.

 The climate in Umbria and Tuscany depends on where you are and when, the climate depends on the elevation and lay of the land in each particular area.
-Around Lago Trasimeno, Italy's 4th-largest lake, a milder,more "Mediterranean" micro-climate prevails.
-July and August tend to be hot everywhere - roughly mid 20s to mid 30s Centigrade (80s to low 90s Fahrenheit) and sometimes spike higher.
-Winter months remain mind and temperate with moderate rainfall.
+Around Lago Trasimeno, Italy's 4th-largest lake, a milder, more "Mediterranean" micro-climate prevails.
+July and August tend to be hot everywhere - roughly mid 20s to mid 30s centigrade (80s to low 90s fahrenheit) and sometimes spike higher.
+Winter months remain mild and temperate with moderate rainfall.